PregAI/md-PregAI/readme.md

 - Kotlin Flow
 - Navigation Component
 - Kotlin Coroutines
-- Retrofit
-- Hilt as Dependency Injection
-- OkHttp 3

 ### Android Library:
 - JUnit (for unit testing framework)
 - Mockito (for testing, creating, and using mock objects)
-- Retrofit (HTTP client for making network requests REST API)
 - Glide (for efficient loading and caching of images)
 - Dagger/RxJava (for reactive programming)
 - TensorFlow Lite (machine learning library for on-device model inference on Android)
 - Android KTX (for improved code readability and conciseness in Android development)

-### Jetpack:
 - CameraX (Android Jetpack library simplifying camera development with backward compatibility)
 - Room (for easier data storage in Android apps)
 - ViewModel/LiveData (for managing UI-related data and lifecycle awareness)
-- Compose (for building UIs using a declarative syntax in Kotlin)
-- Paging (for efficiently loading large data sets in a paginated manner)

 ## Project Structure:
 PregAI-Yoga/